-- 1. Download ble_app_rscs_c_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
-Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart as described in "Section 2.4 Serial Port Settings". - 3.
-GRUart prints device boot, scanning, and connection logs.

-- 4. Press OK on the GR5515 SK Board to enable RSCS notification and BAS notification. - 5.
+- 1. Download ble_app_rscs_c.bin to an SK Board through GProgrammer. - 2.
+Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart. - 3.
+GRUart prints device boot, scanning, and connection logs. - 4.
+Press OK on the SK Board to enable RSCS notification and BAS notification. - 5.
 You can view the running speed and cadence and battery level of the Running Speed and Cadence Sensor on GRUart.